Mission & Purpose

 Larissa Pohorily, Founder/CEO.

 Larissa has always had a passion for medicine and helping people.
-At age 5, Larissa had Cancer and knew then that she wanted a career in the field of medicine.
+After battling cancer at the age of 5, Larissa knew she wanted a career in the medical profession, helping others.
 Her first work experience was volunteering with the Hospice of the Valley, in Phoenix, AZ.
 After working a corporate job, Larissa decided to join her father in the field of non-transplant body donation.
 Her father became ill and his near death experience was the impetus to the creation of Meaningful Donation.

 Larry Pohorily, Co-Founder/Anatomist.